 Posted on November 14, 2012

 I've been hearing about banana bread for few years, I saw many different recipes of banana bread on food blogs, TV shows or cookbooks but never felt really tempted to finally give it a try.

-Never understood what is so special about this banana bread that everybody is soo crazy about but I kept saying to myself that one day I will give it a try.
+Never understood what is so special about this banana bread that everybody is so crazy about but I kept saying to myself that one day I will give it a try.
 Last year I was visiting my brother and spontaneously we decided to go together in Hawaii.
 There was the first time I actually tasted a banana bread that really made me understand why everybody love it.
 That banana bread was absolutely amazing, such a delicious combination of flavors.
 When we returned home I've searched for recipes that might tend to the Hawaii Banana Bread we served there.
-I've found several recipes and tried some but after all I've made this recipe that is pretty close to the one we served on Hawaii.
+I've found several recipes and tried some but after all I've made this final recipe of banana and coconut bread that is pretty close to the one we served on Hawaii.

 - 2 eggs

 - 3 or 4 ripe bananas (about 1 1/4 cup (300g) puree)

 - 1 cup (70g) unsweetened coconut flakes

 - In a medium bowl combine flour, coconut flakes, salt, baking powder, baking soda and cinnamon.